newrelic/nri-flex/docs/basics/configure.md

 ### <a name='specialenvs'></a>Special environment variables

 - `FLEX_META` - setting this environment variable with a flat JSON payload will unpack this into global custom attributes.
-- `FLEX_CMD_PREPEND` - automatically prepend to commands being run.
+- `FLEX_CMD_PREPEND` - automatically prepend to commands being run (Requires AllowEnvCommands enabled).
-- `FLEX_CMD_APPEND` - automatically append to a commands being run.
+- `FLEX_CMD_APPEND` - automatically append to a commands being run (Requires AllowEnvCommands enabled).